 Several factors influence male fertility, including sperm quality, quantity (count), and motility.
 Each of these parameters is affected by oxidative damage.

-In fact, research has found a correlation between the amount of CoQ10 in the seminal fluid of men to their sperm count and sperm motility.
+In fact, research has found a correlation between the amount of CoQ10 in men's seminal fluid and their sperm count and sperm motility.

 Other benefits of taking CoQ10